iwonderanddev/tech-challenges/mobile/frontend/README.md

 - Do not lose time on build process, focus on the app itself
 - Do not use Docker, Vagrant... we must be able to run the app only with `yarn android` and `yarn ios`
-- Do not lose time with amazing styling, be basic
+- Do not lose time with amazing styling, animations, navigation... be basic

 ## Domain